inoueke-n/CCInvec/README.md

                            * csv  [*.csv]
                            * text [*.txt]
- OUTPUT_DIR            set output destination folder DATA_DIR              set data destination folder.
-The data used for detection was saved in this path.
- PRE_DATA              select true or false
+ OUTPUT_DIR            set output destination folder DATA_DIR              set data destination folder, the data used for detection was saved in this path PRE_DATA              select true or false
                            * true (detection from the continuation of the previous detection using the previous data of detection)
 	                   * false (first detection)